Wu Wei Gung Fu is a modern martial art designed for practical self-defense.

 In 1983 Prof. Cowles was appointed Western States Executive Director for the Society of Black Belts of America by the society’s founder, Robert L. Murphy.

-Prof. Cowles is a lifetime member of the Jun Fan Gung Fu Institute and of Kimishin-Kai, and holds the rank of Godan in Kimishin-Ryu.
+Prof. Cowles is a lifetime member of the Jun Fan Gung Fu Institute and of Kamishin-Kai, and holds the rank of Godan in Kamishin-Ryu.

 For more details and to schedule a free training session: